 With additional help from Canpro Investigation Services and The Missing Children Society of Canada offering a $10,000 reward, information started to come in about Delphine.
 An employee at Mohawk gas station claimed to have seen Delphine getting into a red sports car on the night of her disappearance.
 Her uncle was also looked into, but there was evidence to suggest that Delphine never made it home that night and he eventually passed away.
 It was also thought that Delphine may have ended up at a party that night in a rural area near Smithers but all of these leads led to dead ends after further investigation.

 In March of 2019, a witness came forward with information regarding Delphine which confirmed suspicions that Delphine was most likely picked up by someone who was on their way out of town.

-Since Delphine’s disappearance, a Royal Canadian Mounted Police (RCMP) Task Force called E-PANA was created to investigate the series of unsolved murders along this highway, including Delphine’s.
+Since Delphine’s disappearance, an RCMP Task Force called E-PANA was created to investigate the series of unsolved murders along this highway, including Delphine’s.
 The purpose of the task force was “to determine if a serial killer, or killers, is responsible for murdering young women traveling along major highways in BC” (E-PANA website).
 To date, however, this case still remains unsolved, as do all the cases along the highway included in E-PANA.

 If you have any sort of information regarding this case, please contact the Prince George RCMP at 1 (250) 561-3300 or The British Columbia Crime Stoppers at 1 (800) 222-8477.